-The STD Clinic is based in Harold’s Cross, Dublin 6W (click here for directions and opening hours).
+The STD Clinic is based in Harold’s Cross, Dublin 6W (click here for directions).
 The clinic is run by one of Ireland’s most highly regarded experts in the field of sexual health, Dr. James (Shay) Keating, and offers confidential testing and treatment of sexually transmitted disease and infection (STD/STI).

 Dr. James N. Keating